 Execute routine of your choice using a combination of music and words.
 An emphasis on practical and effective audience participation (i.e. use of signs, spell-outs, crowd response chants, etc.), especially during the cheer section, is encouraged.
-Props and/or costuming are not allowed [see D) Uniforms and E) Props above].
+Costuming and/or certain props are not allowed [see D) Uniforms and E) Props above].
 Up to 1:45 (105 seconds) of the routine may be performed to music.
 Penalties will be deducted from the final averaged score for going over the 1:45 total music time limit.